navya2600/COFFEE-STORE-SALES-DASHBOARD/README.md

 The original dataset for this project was sourced from Kaggle's public datasets.
 It includes various details about coffee shop sales, including transactions, product categories, and sales performance across different locations.

 ## Data Preparation
 The data was imported into Excel, where it was cleansed and structured using Power Query.
-During the data preparation phase, we performed the following tasks:
+During the data preparation phase, I performed the following tasks:
 - Removed duplicates and irrelevant records.
 - Normalized the data for consistency.
 - Engineered features to aid in more insightful analysis.

 ## Pivot Tables and Pivot Charts
 Post data cleaning, we utilized Pivot Tables to summarize the data effectively.
-This allowed us to analyze the dataset from multiple dimensions and calculate metrics like total sales, average order value, and product category distribution.
+This allowed me to analyze the dataset from multiple dimensions and calculate metrics like total sales, average order value, and product category distribution.

 ## Dashboard Creation
 The dashboard was designed to provide a clear and interactive overview of sales performance.
 Key components include: